Arsenal Ladies FC Club History

 At present the Ladies have won 41 trophies in their 27-year history.
 None of this could have happened without the outstanding backing and support of Arsenal Football Club itself.

 In 2014, former player and development manager Clare Wheatley was offered the General Manager's role after 18 years at the club.
 Clare oversees a staff of nine, who all work solely to develop and co-ordinate the club’s female side.

-Arsenal’s most decorated year was undoubtedly the 2006/07 season when they recorded their best ever achievement, securing the historic Quadruple in their 20th year.
-The achievement made them the first British team to ever win the UEFA Women’s Cup, beating Swedish side UMEA, who were heralded the best in Europe, 1-0 over the two legged final.
+Arsenal’s most decorated year was 2006/07 season when they secured the historic quadruple to mark their 20th anniversary.
+The Ladies became the first British team to win the UEFA Women’s Cup, beating Swedish side Umea 1-0 over a two-legged final.

 The 2011 season was a groundbreaking one for the Gunners, and for the women’s game in general.
 It was the inaugural year of the Women’s Super League (WSL), which Arsenal Ladies won after fighting out a close battle with Birmingham City and perennial rivals Everton.

 There was further success in 2012 when the Ladies won the WSL yet again and the Continental Cup for the third time in three years in 2013.
 They then added the FA Cup twice consecutively in 2013 and 2014.
 As well as the first team, Arsenal Ladies also comprises a reserve side and teams at under-17, under-15, under-13, under-11 and under-9 levels.